emb-riscv/specs-markdown/improvements-upon-privileged.md

-After long considerations, the conclusion was that the common and logical dividing line between the RISC-V privileged profile and a RISC-V microcontroller profile is the use of virtual memory and supervisor modes; as such, **RISC-V microcontrollers are devices that do not implement a virtual memory system or supervisor modes** and are intended to run single process multi-threaded applications.
+After long considerations, the conclusion was that the common and logical dividing line between the RISC-V privileged profile and a RISC-V microcontroller profile is the capability of running full blown operating system, that use virtual memory and supervisor modes (like Unix and derivatives); as such, **RISC-V microcontrollers are devices that do not implement a virtual memory system or supervisor modes** and are intended to run single process multi-threaded applications only (and are not intended to run Unix-like systems).

 > <sup>[JB] Two more criteria may be used for dividing microcontrollers and application processors: pipeline